PV-Lab/bayesim/docs/bayesics.rst

 Then, when we compute likelihoods, we use the sum of these two uncertainties as the standard deviation of our Gaussian.

 Especially if the parameter space grid is coarse, incorporating this model uncertainty is critical - if the variation in output variable from one grid point to another is significantly larger than the experimental uncertainty but this uncertainty is used as the standard deviation, it is possible that likelihood could be computed as zero everywhere in the parameter space, just because the measured output corresponded to parameters between several of the chosen sample points.
+And that wouldn't be very good.

 An illustrative example: Kinematics
 -----------------------------------